w3f/Grants-Program/applications/Web3Box.md

 NOTE: UGA stands for Users Generated  Assets, and the platform means a standalone local running environment - Win & Mac Web3Box desktop client

 - In order to prevent inevitable frauds, we propose a privacy-safe sandbox concept, Web3Box, so that all the information of Polkadot ecosystem users is controlled in their local trusted environment.
-- Web3Box will become the Web3 portal for Polkadot ecosystem users, giving them one-stop access to all Web3 applications.
-Polkadot ecosystem users can manage their multi-chain assets and track asset changes, ensuring asset security.
 - In response to the frequent Web3 asset security incidents,  Polkadot ecosystem users can track the risks of Polkadot ecosystem projects through the Web3Box, so as to choose Web3 portfolio safely.